frankframework/frank-manual/docs/source/testing/ladybug/organize/organize.rst

 .. _organize:

-Organize Test Scripts
+Organize test reports
 =====================

-In subsection :ref:`capture` you learned how to capture test scripts and how to run them.
-If you have many test scripts, it is useful to organize them.
-This subsection explains how to add a description to a test script, and shows you how to organize test scripts into folders.
+In subsection :ref:`capture` you learned how to capture test reports and how to run them.
+If you have many test reports, it is useful to organize them.
+This subsection explains how to add a description to a test report, and shows you how to organize test reports into folders.

 .. _organizePrepare: